aus10webber/RBB/README.md

 This script has **3 Required** flags:
   * *--F* -- BLAST results from step 1.
 It is important that the format for this output is tab delimited without headers (option 6)
-  * *--d* -- Path to directory that you would like your output files sent to.
+  * *--directory* -- Path to directory that you would like your output files sent to.
 Program will create a folder within called **RBB**
   * *--db* -- BLAST database that was created in step 1.
 This database should be the exact same as the one queried against in step 1.

 Example of this code: